BeaconCMS/beacon_live_admin/guides/introduction/installation.md

 mix phx.new --install admin
 ```

-Or if you prefer an Umbrella application, run instead:
+Or if you prefer an Umbrella application, execute:

 ```sh
 mix phx.new --umbrella --install admin